Jean Reynier: Army of Naples (1804-1808)

+Later campaigns in Germany, Spain (1809-1814)

-During the Battle of Wagram in 1809, Reynier commanded 129 artillery pieces and 8,475 soldiers on the Island of Lobau.
+Reynier was called to the Grand Armée and fought at the Battle of Wagram in 1809, where Reynier commanded 129 artillery pieces and 8,475 soldiers on the Island of Lobau.
 This impressive array of cannon helped stop a dangerous flanking attack by Johann von Klenau's Austrian VI Armeekorps.

-Sent to the Iberian Peninsula in 1810, he commanded the II Corps under Masséna at the Battle of Bussaco, the Lines of Torres Vedras, and the Battle of Sabugal in Portugal.
+Sent to the Iberian Peninsula in 1810, he commanded the II Corps in the Army of Portugal under his old chief Masséna at fighting at the Battle of Bussaco, the Lines of Torres Vedras, and the Battle of Sabugal in Portugal.
 Before Bussaco, Reynier and other generals urged Masséna to order the assault which turned out to be unsuccessful.

-His corps was not seriously engaged at the Battle of Fuentes de Onoro in Spain.
-In 1811, Napoleon named him a Count of the Empire.
+His corps was not seriously engaged at the Battle of Fuentes de Onoro in Spain when he commanded the right wing.

+In honour of years of service in 1811, Napoleon named him a Count of the Empire, he was also named Grand Dignitary of the Order of the Two Sicilies.

-During the Russian campaign of 1812, Reynier led the VII Corps which was composed of Saxon troops.
+Reynier was recalled from Spain for the Russian campaign of 1812, leading VII Corps composed of Saxon troops.
 Together with an allied Austrian force under Karl Schwarzenberg, he operated well to the south of the major fighting.
-After fighting inconclusive battles with the Russians at Gorodeczna and Wolkowysk, he retreated when he learned of the main army's disaster.
+After victorious but inconclusive battles with the Russians at Gorodeczna and Wolkowysk and a minor defeat at Lapenitza, he retreated when he learned of the main army's disaster.

 Leading the Saxon corps plus an attached French division, Reynier fought at the battles of Kalish, Bautzen, Grossbeeren and Dennewitz in 1813.
 During the Battle of Leipzig, his Saxon troops suddenly changed sides.
 When a key bridge was blown up too quickly, Reynier was trapped and captured with his remaining French soldiers.

+Death and legacy

 Reynier was released after being exchanged for the Austrian general Maximilian von Merveldt, also captured at Leipzig, and arrived in Paris on 15 February 1814.
 He died of gout nearly two weeks later, on 27 February.
-Pastor Paul-Henri Marron presided over his funeral at the Oratoire du Louvre on 10 March.
-Reynier was buried in the Panthéon.
+Pastor Paul-Henri Marron presided over his funeral at the Oratoire du Louvre on 10 March with Reynier then buried in the Panthéon.

 His name is inscribed in column 24 on the southern pillar of the Arc de Triomphe as REYNIER, right above that of fellow Vaudois volunteer Laharpe.